john-chapman/im3d/README.md

 	Im3d::End();
 Im3d::PopDrawState();
 ```
 _A key point to note is that there is no view-projection matrix here - the requirement for VR support precludes this.
-Instead, the view-projection transform should be applied at draw time (in the shader)._
+Instead, the view-projection transform is applied at draw time (in the shader)._

 Similarly, the UI system follows the immediate mode paradigm in that no UI state is retained.
 For example, you can create gizmos from any place in the code: